 There is only one exit and entry point within the ring, and the fighting area is a soil patch measuring 20 meters in diameter and surrounded by an iron railing.
 Spectator seats surround the ring forming a bowl shape and, combined with the standing area, the Ishikawa Multipurpose Dome can house around 4000 people.

-Prices depend on each tournament and vary from 2,500 yen to 3,000 yen.
+Prices vary for each tournament, with tickets ranging from 2,500 yen to 3,000 yen.
 Spectators can choose the seat they would like to watch from, and those who desire to see these displays of power up close should sit as close to the fighting area as possible.

 The fighting style and best techniques to use also depend on the shape of the bull’s horns, and a great cheer erupts from the crowd every time a blow is skillfully delivered.